bUnit-dev/bUnit/docs/site/docs/getting-started/writing-razor-tests.md

 A Blazor test component is conceptually very similar to a regular test class in xUnit or NUnit, for example.
 You can define multiple tests inside a single test component as long as they are based on the special bUnit test components, currently either <xref:Bunit.Fixture> or <xref:Bunit.SnapshotTest>.

-In addition to  that, Blazor test components has to inherit from <xref:Bunit.TestComponentBase>, e.g.:
+In addition to that, Blazor test components have to inherit from <xref:Bunit.TestComponentBase>, e.g.:

 [!code-cshtml[](../../../samples/tests/razor/HelloWorldTest.razor#L1)]